Char cloth: Historical uses

 Char cloths have been used to light fires for centuries.

 One of the earliest recorded uses of a char cloth dates back to a ninjutsu manual written by Hattori Hanzō in 1560 called the Ninpiden or Shinobi Hiden, or Legends of Ninja Secrets.
 The manual states how to make char cloth from either cotton, silk or paper.

-“Crumple cotton, silk, or paper until it is soft.
-Divide it into small amounts, and dry-roast it until it is black, paying attention that it doesn’t burn white.
-Keep it within a tightly covered container and be sure to always have some at hand.”
+"Crumple cotton, silk, or paper until it is soft.
+Divide it into small amounts, and dry-roast it until it is black, paying attention that it doesn't burn white.
+Keep it within a tightly covered container and be sure to always have some at hand."

 Another use of char cloth was recorded by C. P. Mountford and R. M. Berndt in Making Fire by Percussion, where the introduction of char cloth to Australian Indigenous Aboriginals is detailed, saying the use of char cloth was easier than traditional methods.

 Char cloth has also been noted as used by the indigenous people of Hawaii in 1940.
 In the Hawaiian Journal of History, when describing the smoking habits of the islanders, the use of char cloth to light tobacco is briefly mentioned as a method introduced by colonists to the Hawaiian people.
-“This was not a traditional Hawaiian way of starting fires but was the flint and steel method introduced from the West.”
+"This was not a traditional Hawaiian way of starting fires but was the flint and steel method introduced from the West."

-In the historical non-fiction novel by Jonothan Timmons titled “Outlandish: A Human History of Violence in the Galapágos A Historical Non-Fiction Novel”, which aims to “relate the events concerning the settlement of Floreana Island in the Galápagos Archipelago in the early 1930s by European ex-pats”, char cloth is mentioned.
-Timmons writes that a European captain withdrew his oil cloth that contained his “tobacco and tinderbox, which held inside his flint and steel and bits of char cloth”.